zerorebirth/LevelsFYIParserAndNotebook/README.md

 If that is the case, you need to complete the captcha, go to the terminal, and press any key.

 That will let the program run to completion.
-You only need to do this at most once every run, with some runs not even needing this.
+You only need to do this sometimes, as some runs will require this, while others will not.

+As for why that is, it is due to the rate limiting of Levels.fyi.
+Sometimes it kicks in, other times it does not.
+It is essentially random in its execution.

 Also, make sure you install the proper libraries needed for the program's execution.